Tyzar/mantra-compose-paging/readme.md

 pagination strongly relates to how repository or datasource layer fetch the data.

 Another approach by using `remember` function and `state` inside composable, currently not supported.
-Maybe in the next version, we can make a proper way to make paging controller and paging state.
+Maybe in the next version, we can make a proper way to adapt paging controller and paging state using that approach.

 ### Full Example Code